Zaiden-beep/Panda-list--Dataframes.py/README.md

 # Panda-list--Dataframes.py
-data vault manager
+Data vault manager

 ## Project description:

 * I have been deployed as a data vault manager.
 As part of my assignment, I was required to create a Pandas data list.
 Using Python pandas i created a list of Dataframes for the   following products:

 1. Chips: Simba, Lays
 2. Cooldrinks: Coke, Fanta